 Why would people want to put themselves through such punishment?

-"The drive for me is to see what the human body can do," said Nick Lieb.
+"The drive for me is to see what the human body can do," Nick Lieb said.

 "In society today, we're not challenging the body to its full maximum that you can reach.
 So we're pushing the envelope to see what people can achieve.
 This race takes us back to our most primitive state.
 Today, we're working in an office for 40 hours a week, and that's how our society has evolved.
 But this goes back to our more basic society, when people had to be more physical."

-"My cousins really got me into the adventure races," said Mr. Bertini.
+"My cousins really got me into the adventure races," Mr. Bertini said.
 "We did the Men's Health Urbanathlon in Chicago, but that was really just running through the city and climbing over obstacles like taxis."

 The three had wanted to run last year's Spartan race together, but Nicholas and Adam were busy with school.

-"This summer is the right time for us," said Nick Lieb.
+"This summer is the right time for us," Nick Lieb said.
 "I'll be finished at Pitt Dental School, before I go into the Air Force.
 And my brother will be done with business school."

 And mentally, Mr. Bertini thinks having that support and camaraderie will be important.
 "It will really help to have someone else there this year," he said.